-It’s Foodie Friday again and My Vacation Lady is going to provide you with some foodie inspiration.
-This time, let’s head to the Caribbean and talk about some of the signature local dishes from some of our favorite islands.
+It’s time for a bit of travel inspiration- Foodie style.
+Let’s head to the Caribbean and talk about some of the signature local dishes from some of our favorite islands.

 You can not go to Barbados and NOT try their famous flying fish and macaroni pie.
 We tried it at a little beachside restaurant and it lived up to expectations!